This article answers frequently asked questions about Azure Resource Manager templates (ARM templates).

 We recommend running the ARM test toolkit and the what-if operation on your templates before deploying them.
 The test toolkit checks whether your template uses best practices.
 It provides warnings when it identifies changes that could improve how you've implemented your template.

-The what-if operation shows the changes your template will make to your environment.
+The what-if operation shows the changes your template makes to your environment.
 You can see unintended changes before they're deployed.
 What-if also returns any errors it can detect during preflight validation.
 For example, if your template contains a syntactical error, it returns that error.
 It also returns any errors it can determine about the final state of the deployed resources.
 For example, if your template deploys a storage account with a name that is already in use, what-if returns that error.

 Where can I find information about the properties that are available for each resource type?